puppetlabs/puppetlabs-postgresql/README.md

 Specifies the extension to activate.
 If left blank, uses the name of the resource.

+#### `version`

+Specifies the version of the extension which the database uses.
+When an extension package is updated, this does not automatically change the effective version in each database.

+This needs be updated using the PostgreSQL-specific SQL `ALTER EXTENSION...`

+`version` may be set to `latest`, in which case the SQL `ALTER EXTENSION "extension" UPDATE` is applied to this database (only).

+`version` may be set to a specific version, in which case the extension is updated using `ALTER EXTENSION "extension" UPDATE TO 'version'`

+eg. If extension is set to `postgis` and version is set to `2.3.3`, this will apply the SQL `ALTER EXTENSION "postgis" UPDATE TO '2.3.3'` to this database only.

+`version` may be omitted, in which case no `ALTER EXTENSION...` SQL is applied, and the version will be left unchanged.

 ##### `package_name`

 Specifies a package to install prior to activating the extension.